 On 11 June 2013, Equal Education reopened its court case against Minister Motshekga in the Bhisho High Court.
 While the Minister’s spokesperson has said EE’s action is “unnecessary”, Judge Dukada ruled that the matter is urgent.
 The matter was set to be heard on 11 July 2013 in the Bhisho High Court in the Eastern Cape.

 As well as returning to the courts, Equal Education took to the streets calling for Minister Motshekga to immediately publish the regulations.
 Youth Day marches were held in Johannesburg, Durban, Pretoria and Cape Town.

 12. Minister Motshekga lashes out at Equal Education

 Following Equal Education’s nationwide marches, Minister Motshekga released a racist and misleading statement about the organisation.
 In it she accused Equal Education of being ” a group of white adults organizing black African children with half-truths”.
-Equal Education released a statement calling on the Minister to distance herself from the statement, retract the statement and apologise publically.
+Equal Education released a statement calling on the Minister to distance herself from the statement, retract the statement and apologise publicly.

 Following the incident, Minister Motshekga invited Equal Education to a meeting to discuss the finalisation of the norms and standards.
-Eight National Council members attended the meeting with Minister Motshekga, Deputy Minister Enver Surty and the education MECs of Gauteng, KwaZulu Natal, North West, Western Cape, Northern Cape and Mpumalanga.
+Eight National Council members attended the meeting with Minister Motshekga, Deputy Minister Enver Surty and the education MECs of Gauteng, KwaZulu-Natal, North West, Western Cape, Northern Cape and Mpumalanga.